jwhitex/RadioWatch/README.md

 # RadioWatch

 This is a web app I hosted for a while at RadioWatch.io.
 I have since taken it down.
 A successor to this project will be a spotify playlist integration using aws api/lambda.
-That is (albeit slowly) on its way.

 ## About